 - Global coverage (65+ countries/regions)

-- Long-term (2040) energy forecasts based on the globally recognised POLES model
+- Long-term (2040) energy projections based on the globally recognised POLES model

 - All energies covered: oil, gas, coal, electricity, biomass and CO2 emissions

 - Annual demand and price forecasts by sector and energy

 - CO2 emissions forecasts by fuel and sector

 - Power mix forecasts (capacities and production)

 - 24/7 online access

 - Updated historical data from 2000 - 2016